tequilarapido/appcli/README.md

     # Get the current status of maintenance
     appcli maintenance status

-## Convert tables to InnoDB
+## [db:innodb] Convert tables to InnoDB

-This command convert all table of database given in configuration file to utf8
+This command convert all tables to InnoDB

 ### Config file